Aidan-Goroway/CSC-325-Marco-Polo-Robot/README.md

 ### Yuxing Liu & Aidan Goroway

 Hi!
-This is README file of CSC325 Robotics final project, edited Marco Polo game for robot.
+This is the README file for our CSC-325 Robotics Final Project, an edited Marco-Polo game for the Turtlebot3 robot.

 ## Dependencies
 PyAuodio ( https://pypi.org/project/PyAudio/)